karthikchaganti/Stockafolio-Insight-Project/README.md

 | Apache Cassandra  | Data Storage  |
 | Python Flask  | Server-side Web App  |
 | Hadoop HDFS | Batch File System  |

+### Data Schema
+- Data is engineered using original S&P 500 stocks and then gaussian distribution is applied to it to simulate change in every second.
+The script is written in python.
+- In order to simulate high scalability, a total of 10 million users are generated who keep trading on 1-500+ of these stocks randomly.

 [![Analytics](https://ga-beacon.appspot.com/UA-92170532-1/https://github.com/karthikchaganti/Stockafolio-Insight-Project)](https://github.com/igrigorik/ga-beacon)